DMI

 Objective

 DMI continually aspires to use our evidence-based methodology to improve health behaviours in new thematic areas.
-We are therefore conducting a pilot project testing the efficacy of a high saturation radio campaign in increasing the uptake of reading glasses for those experiencing age-related long-sightedness (presbyopia) in Uganda.
+We therefore conducted a pilot project testing the efficacy of a high saturation radio campaign in increasing the uptake of reading glasses for those experiencing age-related long-sightedness (presbyopia) in Uganda.

 Locations